PRODUCT TRY OMNEST! HOW TO BUY SUPPORT ABOUT US

 R. Hoshyar et al, 2009.
 "3d2 - Multi User Cooperative Transmission techniques for OFDMA Multi-hop Cellular Networks", ROCKET project deliverable D7.
 Chapter 4, "OMNeT++ simulation framework for ROCKET", pp.175. [pdf]

 BOSS.
-The purpose of the Celtic BOSS project (celtic-boss.org) was the design and prototype development of an efficient railway communication system.
+The purpose of the Celtic BOSS project (celtic-boss.mik.bme.hu) was the design and prototype development of an efficient railway communication system.
 This system was aimed at supporting the high demands of an audio/video surveillance system in a rolling train from a control center on the wayside.
 The system is based on WiMAX/HSUPA (outdoors, towards the control center) and WiFi (indoors) networks.

 An OMNeT++ simulation model of the full communication architecture has been used thoughout the project lifetime, and was gradually enriched with modules and algorithms developed within the project's technical packages on radio communications, signalling, adaptation to impairments, efficient multimedia compression, and abnormal events detection.
-You can read more details in our case studies page.
+You can read more details in our case study.

 C. Lamy-Bergot, 2008.
 "BOSS: On-board wireless secured video surveillance", in Celtic News, November 2008, pp.4. [pdf]